yawkat/Nagios-Dropwizard/README.md

 The Dropwizard (Yammer/Codahale) `HealthCheck` facility does not provide the granularity we desire.
 We really like (nay prefer) the Nagios reporting standard which not only includes four valid service states (OK, WARN, CRITICAL, UNKNOWN), but also allows the output of **Perf Data** (performance data), which are arbitrary metrics specific to a health check.
 While we get some of the same capabilities in different ways with Dropwizard's Metrics, we really want the ability to have this all integrated into one solution.

+## Release Notes

+**1.1.0** Refactored the Nagios check script to be more idiomatic.
+Fixed a couple of warts in the model that was representative of the old JSendNSCA project.

+**1.0.1** Fixed a dependency issue that was causing the build to fail.

 ## Installation

 Access via Maven: